This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 Ultimaker S5 Pro Bundle

-- Revised board powerdown routine.
-Improved voltage control due to improved powerdown routine
+- Revised board power down routine.
+Improved voltage control due to an improved power down routine.

 June 16, 2020

 - Simplified cloud connectivity.
 The cloud connectivity workflow has been simplified.
-From your printer, when connecting to Digital Factory a pin code will be displayed.
+When connecting to Digital Factory a pin code will be displayed.
 This pin code will be enough to connect your printer.
-Connection can be established from outside of local network
+A connection can be established from outside of your local network.

 June 2, 2020